-The following web sites lists companies that sponsor programs of assistance for epilepsy medications, describes basic eligibility requirements and program benefits, and specifies how physician requests on behalf of their patients must be made.
+The following web sites list companies that sponsor programs of assistance for epilepsy medications, describe basic eligibility requirements and program benefits, and specify how physician requests on behalf of their patients must be made.
 Eligibility requirements, benefits, and application procedures vary by program and are determined by the respective pharmaceutical manufacturers.
 Further information on the assistance programs listed here, or on other programs, can be obtained by contacting pharmaceutical manufacturers directly.

 - Call the Epilepsy Foundation affiliate in your area to see if they have a medication assistance program.

 - Visit the Partnership for Prescription Assistance Program to search programs for the desired drug in relation to location and certain patient eligibility criteria.